andyjsammons/andyjsammons/README.md

 This will be a place for me to upload my projects.
+And stuff that I'd like potential employers to see.

 -I have nearly a decade of experience in writing Python code.